junxit/us-congress-bills-117/metadata.md

 - 2021-05-12 — Passed/agreed to in House: Pursuant to section 6 of H. Res.
 380, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
 297; H.R.
 433; H.R.
 478; H.R.
 586; H.R.
 721, as amended; H.R.
 768; H.R.
 810; H.R.
 1205; H.R.
 1260, as amended; H.R.
 1324; H.R.
 1448, as amended; H.R.
 1475, as amended; H.R.
 1480, as amended; H.R.
 2862, as amended; H.R.
 2955; and H.R.
 2981.(consideration: CR H2235-2246; text: CR H2236)
 - 2021-05-12 — Pursuant to section 6 of H. Res.
 380, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
 297; H.R.
 433; H.R.
 478; H.R.
 586; H.R.
 721, as amended; H.R.
 768; H.R.
 810; H.R.
 1205; H.R.
 1260, as amended; H.R.
 1324; H.R.
 1448, as amended; H.R.
 1475, as amended; H.R.
 1480, as amended; H.R.
 2862, as amended; H.R.
 2955; and H.R.
 2981. (consideration: CR H2235-2246; text: CR H2236)
 - 2021-05-12 — Pursuant to the provisions of H. Res.
 380, proceedings on H.R.
 478 are considered vacated.
+- 2021-05-13 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 59.